About this PGY2 Pharmacy Residency Program

 After successful completion of this pharmacy informatics residency program, the resident will be able to:

-• Train leaders in pharmacy informatics with specialized knowledge in both clinical informatics and automation.
+- Train future leaders in pharmacy informatics by providing specialized knowledge in both clinical informatics and automation.

-• Develop expertise in technology assessment, implementation, and workflow integration.
+- Develop expertise in technology assessment, implementation, and workflow integration to ensure seamless integration of informatics solutions into clinical practice.

-• Gain a comprehensive understanding of Epic pharmacy systems, both build and maintenance aspects.
+- Gain a comprehensive understanding of Epic pharmacy systems, including both build and maintenance processes, with accreditation in the Epic Willow Inpatient module.

-• Develop critical thinking skills as they apply to clinical informatics and anticipate downstream system implications.
+- Cultivate critical thinking skills as they apply to clinical informatics, information systems, and automation.

-• Effectively communicate informatics-related issues to both clinical and non-clinical personnel.
+- Effectively communicate informatics-related issues to both clinical and non-clinical stakeholders, fostering multidisciplinary collaboration.

-• Independently identify pharmacy technology issues and optimization (patient care, safety, etc.), develop an action plan, and communicate with stakeholders.
+- Independently identify technology-related issues and opportunities within pharmacy, particularly in patient care and safety, develop action plans, and effectively communicate with relevant stakeholders.

 Rotation Experiences